 Can more than 8 implants be placed in one jaw?

 Yes.
 Any tooth can be replaced by an implant.
 This allows you to achieve the ideal result.
-However, this type of approach is also associated with increased costs.
+However, this type of approach is also associated with higher costs.

 What are the costs?

-Can I go home the same day with fixed teeth?
+Can I go home with fixed teeth on the same day?

 Yes.
-On the day of the operation, the patient is given a laboratory-fabricated temporary denture made of acrylic.
+On the day of the operation, the patient is given a laboratory-manufactured temporary denture made of composite.